Two tools, two philosophies

 - Ecosystem: LangSmith (monitoring), LangGraph (complex agent orchestration), LangServe (deployment)

-The LangChain Ecosystem (2026)
+The LangChain ecosystem (2026)

 LangChain v0.3+ has evolved significantly by 2026.
 With the maturation of LangGraph, the framework effectively split into two parts:

-- LangChain: Core components and simple chains (RAG, summarization, basic chatbots)
+- LangChain: core components and simple chains (RAG, summarization, basic chatbots)

-- LangGraph: Complex, stateful, cyclical agent workflows with graph-based architecture
+- LangGraph: complex, stateful, cyclical agent workflows with graph-based architecture

-This is where the two tools truly diverge:
+This is where the two tools truly diverge.

-n8n: Visual DAG
+n8n: visual DAG

 n8n workflows are Directed Acyclic Graphs (DAG): the flow moves in one direction with no loops.
 Each node represents a step (API call, data transformation, conditional logic), and the flow is visually traceable.
-AI nodes in this system are “just” additional nodes - you plug the LLM into the workflow like any other service.
+AI nodes are "just" additional nodes — you plug the LLM into the workflow like any other service.

-[Trigger] → [Fetch Data] → [LLM Processing] → [Send Response]
+[Trigger] → [Fetch Data] → [LLM Processing] → [Send Response]LangChain/LangGraph: programmatic graph

 LangChain's LCEL pipelines are also linear (DAG), but LangGraph handles cyclical graphs — the agent can return to previous steps, create decision points, and maintain state between steps.